 I like to understand things and tend to ask questions of myself or another person until there is nothing left that I do not understand.
 At the time, in the midst of a period when I was training myself so hard in another kind of representation and seeing more and more clearly into the subtler workings of my language, I was confronted with this experience of opacity.

 The experience of Davis reading Beckett, or standing in front of Mitchell’s abstracts, is the same I feel when I open the pages of Can’t and Won’t.
 There is tremendous space in Davis’ words.
 In the margins, on the page, but also between the lines.
 The unspoken ambles alongside the more tangible like a small pup on a lead.

 As Davis writes of Mitchell, “after a time I did not feel the need for complete answers, because I saw that part of the force of the painting was that it continued to elude explanation,” one could say of Davis.
 To sit “in the questions” as Rilke put it, in contemplation of the work, with the scant words and the looming ivory page, that is enough.

-Enjoy Davis’ study of language, literature and her own incredibly textured development of craft in tandem with Rollo May’s exploration of our creative fragility, Margaret Atwood on the writer’s duality, George Orwell’s use of writing as a means to fight single-mindedness, and certainly do not miss Dorothea Brande’s timeless advice on teaching genius.
+Enjoy Davis’ study of language, literature and her own incredibly textured development of craft in tandem with Rollo May’s exploration of our creative fragility, Margaret Atwood on the writer’s duality, Ursula Le Guin’s sensitive exploration of the universal realities of fictional language, George Orwell’s use of writing as a means to fight single-mindedness, and certainly do not miss Dorothea Brande’s timeless advice on teaching genius.